cpatrickalves/scraping-etsy/README.md

 The *product reviews* data can be obtained in three ways:
 * 1 - Spider will get only the reviews in the product's page, that is, 4 reviews.
 This is the default and fastest option for scraping.
 * 2 - Spider will produce an Ajax request to get all reviews in the product's page (simulate the click in the *+More* button to load more reviews).
-In this option, the Spider will get a maximum of 10 reviews.
+In this option, the Spider will usually get 10 reviews.
 * 3 - Spider will visit the page with all store reviews (click in the *Read All Reviews* button) and get all the reviews for this specific product.
 As the Spider will visit several pages to get the reviews, this is the slower scraping option and there is a chance to get temporarily blocked by Etsy because of the high number of requests.

 To choose the option to scraping the reviews use the *-a reviews_option* parameter: